wilhmhkm/wilhmhkm/README.md

 **Hi there!👋**

-I'm Ilham, a Malaysia-based aspiring data analyst with a strong interest in improving efficiency through data.
+I'm Ilham, a data analyst based in Malaysia.

-I’m driven by a multipotentialite mindset and enjoy analyzing systems, workflows, and decisions to uncover opportunities for optimization.
-My goal is to turn raw data into clear insights that improve how teams and organizations operate.
+I’m obsessed with improving efficiency in my work, the environments I operate in, and the teams I collaborate with.

+I enjoy exploring data, analyzing workflows, and uncovering insights that help organizations operate better.

+If a process can be measured, I’ll likely try to optimize it.

+My main tools are Microsoft Excel, SQL, Power BI, Tableau, and Python.
+My favorite productivity tools are Jira and Confluence.

-Currently, I’m strengthening my analytical toolkit while building portfolio projects as I work toward securing a full-time data analyst role.
+I'm currently building portfolio projects and strengthening my analytical skills as I work toward securing a full-time data analyst role.

-**Tools & Technologies**

-• Microsoft Excel (Advanced)
-• SQL
-• Power BI
-• Tableau
-• Python
-• Jira
-• Confluence

-**Fun Facts**
+You can reach me through the social links listed in my profile.

+Fun Facts:
 • I’m a multipotentialite who enjoys learning across different fields
-• I like optimizing processes and operational workflows
+• I like optimizing systems and operational workflows
-• My favorite espionage film series is James Bond (Daniel Craig era)
+• James Bond from the Daniel Craig era is my favorite espionage film series
-• Hobbies include reading, playing classical piano, and learning about human behavior
+• Hobbies: reading, classical piano, learning about human behavior

-Feel free to connect with me through the social links in my GitHub profile.